j-diaz/Functional-Programming-Scala/README.md

-# Functional-Programming-Scala
+# Learning-Scala

-Exercises from the book Functional Programming in Scala
+Exercises from the books:
+* Functional Programming in Scala
+* Reactive Application Development

+Notes from Twitter's Scala school